Skip to content

 AcrySof IQ Toric / Clareon Toric (Alcon)Hydrophobic acrylic1.5–6.0 DOptic diameter 6 mm, 2.2 mm incision insertion.
 Most widely used.

-TECNIS Toric (J&J Vision)Hydrophobic acrylic1.5 to 6.0 DWavefront design
+TECNIS Toric (J&J Vision)Hydrophobic acrylic1.5–6.0 DWavefront design

-enVista Toric (B+L)Hydrophobic acrylic1.25 to 5.75 DAberration-free design
+enVista Toric (B+L)Hydrophobic acrylic1.25–5.75 DAberration-free design

 Staar ToricSilicone2.0, 3.5 DPlate-type.
-Rotational stability is a concern.
+Rotational stability is a concern

 Step 1: Preoperative marking (axis identification)